georgiamoon/jhu-dv-2017/README.md

 - A. Cesal, OpenVis on YouTube, “[Why DataViz needs a Style Guide](https://www.youtube.com/watch?v=0rQ0NP8JPHQ)”
 - L. Harrison, OpenVis on YouTube, “[User Centered Data Visualization](https://www.youtube.com/watch?v=4TfqhK1gEp4&feature=youtu.be)”

-### October 19: Final Presentations & Final Assignment Due
+### Final Presentations (on October 16th) & Final Assignment (Due October 23rd)

-Final presentations will be in class this week.
-Please turn in the final assignment by email on Monday 10/23/2017 so that you can incorporate feedback from the final presentation.
+Final presentations will be in class on October 16th.
+Please turn in the final assignment by email on **Monday 10/23/2017** so that you can incorporate feedback from the final presentation.

 [Final Assignment & Presentation](/assignments/final.md) Due
 Data Visualization, Analysis & Work Process